MDMCproject/MDMC/README.md

 # MDMC

-This software uses the XML reader/writer library called xmlf90.
-The version of this library used with this software can be found in src/xmlf90-1.2.
+This software uses the XML reader/writer library called xmlf90, a copy of which is located in src/xmlf90-1.2.
 For more information about this library see https://github.com/rscircus/xmlf90 (xmlf90 is 3-clause BSD license which is compatible with GNU GPL).

 To compile
 ----------